 Gifts of Time and Talent

 Another gift may be your talent.
-A friend's daughter might be getting married, and she can't afford a photographer or videographer.
+A friend's daughter might be getting married, and can't afford a photographer or videographer.
 If you are awesome behind a camera, you may offer your talent as a gift.
+Or if you have cake decorating skills, offer to make the wedding cake or groom's cake.

 After the Giving